webscopeio/supabase-modules/docs/getting-started/existing-project.md

 To generate these environment variables you have to run Supabase locally first before development.
 Read more on [Your Supabase Instance](/getting-started/supabase).

-## 4. Add Query, Middleware, API Route to your project
+## 4. Add Query and API Route Handler to your project

 ### TanStack Query